Luchixiang/Correlator/Correlator-Plugin/README.md

     ![image-20240108200232561](./img/channel.png)

-4. Press ok and the alignment was done.
+4. The alignment was done.
 The aligned nanoSIMS will be saved in the same folder as the raw NanoSIMS image.